Robert Kraft: Philanthropy

 In 2017, Kraft announced a contribution of $6 million to build the first regulation-size American football field in Israel.
-In June 2017, Kraft, along with several NFL Hall of Famers, traveled to Israel for the grand opening of the new Kraft Family Sports Campus.
-He has led additional "Touchdown in Israel" trips to Israel, with Patriots and Hall of Famers, since that 2017 trip.
-That same year, Kraft funded a new van as part of the Kraft Center for Community Health at Massachusetts General Hospital in order to help combat the opioid crisis in Boston.
-The vans allow those with opioid addiction to seek health services in their own neighborhoods.
+In June 2017, Kraft and several NFL Hall of Famers traveled to Israel for the grand opening of the Kraft Family Sports Campus.
+Since then, he has led additional "Touchdown in Israel" trips to Israel, with Patriots and Hall of Famers.
+Also in 2017, Kraft funded a new van as part of the Kraft Center for Community Health at Massachusetts General Hospital to help combat the opioid crisis in Boston.
+The vans allow those with opioid addiction to seek health services in their neighborhoods.

 In 2018, Kraft donated $10 million to Combined Jewish Philanthropies of Greater Boston for the renovation of its headquarters in downtown Boston.
-In 2019, Kraft, along with Chelsea Football Club owner Roman Abramovich, hosted a soccer match between the New England Revolution and Chelsea F.C., called Final Whistle on Hate, to raise money to combat antisemitism.
-The match raised an estimated $4 million, with Kraft personally contributing $1 million toward the fund.
+In 2019, Kraft and Chelsea Football Club owner Roman Abramovich hosted "Final Whistle on Hate", a soccer match between the New England Revolution and Chelsea F.C. to raise money to combat antisemitism.
+The match raised an estimated $4 million, with Kraft personally contributing $1 million.

-In June 2019, Kraft received Israel's Genesis Prize.
-While at the event in Jerusalem, Kraft pledged $20 million to establish a foundation that will fight antisemitism and combat the Boycott, Divestment, and Sanctions (BDS) movement against Israel.

 The next month, he pledged $100,000 to the families of seven motorcyclists killed in a crash the month before.
-Kraft donated $20,000 and attended the memorial in Worcester to honor fallen firefighter Christopher Roy on the one-year anniversary of his death.
-Kraft teamed with recording artists Jay-Z and Meek Mill, as well as Michael G. Rubin, the executive chairman of Fanatics, among others to announce a foundation of criminal justice reform called REFORM Alliance.
-In coordination with the REFORM Alliance, Kraft invited more than 50 children (ages 5–17) to fly on the Patriots' team charter to attend the Patriots game against the Buffalo Bills at Gillette Stadium.
-The children attending the game each had parents who have been incarcerated for technical probation violations.
+Kraft donated $20,000 and attended the memorial in Worcester to honor fallen firefighter Christopher Roy on the first anniversary of his death.
+Kraft teamed with recording artists Jay-Z and Meek Mill, Fanatics executive chairman Michael G. Rubin, and others to announce REFORM Alliance, a criminal justice reform foundation.
+In coordination with REFORM Alliance, Kraft invited more than 50 children aged 5 to 17 to fly on the Patriots' team charter to attend a game against the Buffalo Bills at Gillette Stadium.
+The children all had parents who had been incarcerated for technical probation violations.
 As of 2019, Kraft had led 27 missions to Israel.